odoo/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/advanced_operations_shipping/scheduled_dates.rst

 ========================

-Lead times can help simplify the procurement process for consumable materials and components used in manufactured products with bills of materials.
+Lead times can help simplify the procurement process for consumable materials and components used in manufactured products with bills of materials (BoMs).

 The :abbr:`MO (Manufacturing Order)` deadline, which is the deadline to begin the manufacturing process to complete the product by the scheduled delivery date, can be determined by configuring the